kalwhyte/RSA-Factoring-Challenge/README.md

 RSA Factoring Challenge

-0.Factorize all the things!
+0. Factorize all the things!

-0. Factorize all the things!#advanced
+#advanced
 Factorize as many numbers as possible into a product of two smaller numbers.

 Usage:factors <file>